digital-work-lab/open-source-project/docs/syllabus.md

 **Evaluation components**

+- **Code submitted in the pull request (70%)**
+  Assessment of functionality, overall code quality, and implementation of feedback.

 - **Code review session (30%)**
   Focus on collaboration, version control practices, and understanding of code.

-- **Project code (70%)**
-  Assessment of functionality, overall code quality, and implementation of feedback.

 **Not considered in the evaluation**